robertbrada/aztec-connect-bridge-set-protocol/README.md

 This bridge allows users to buy or sell SetTokens in exchange for ERC20 using ZK-rollup developed by Aztec.
 This makes the transaction both private and cheaper.

+There are 2 possible flows right now (more to be added):
+1. Issue SetToken for ERC20
+2. Redeem SetToken for ERC20

 ## Resources
 - [Aztec Network](https://aztec.network/)
 - [Aztec Connect Starter Kit](https://github.com/AztecProtocol/aztec-connect-bridges)